donour/racepi/README.md

 RacePi
 =================

 RacePi is a software system for recording racecar sensor data on a Raspberry Pi.
 A variety of sensors sources are supported and it is easy to add more.
 The system is currently designed with autocross in mind with automatic record triggers.
-RacePi is implemented primary in Python with a few components in SQL and C.
+RacePi is implemented primarily in Python with a few components in SQL and C.

 Software Components
 ---------------------